ACSDi/jsits/api/README.md

 * salt
 * iterations

-This endpoint is used to validate the user's password, without transmitting it.
+This endpoint is used to help validate the user's password, without transmitting it.
+Note that it is not required to call this API prior to `login` if `salt`/`iterations` has been cached previously, but it isn't necessarily guaranteed that those parameters will be valid in the next `login` call.

-#### create
+#### `create`
 Creates a new issue.
 Adds metadata "submitted by" the user identified by "authtoken".

 Parameters: